matinraayai/Luthier/docs/hook_insertion.md

 ## Introduction
 Luthier lets tool writers insert device code instrumentation "hooks" at any point in the original application.
 Hooks give read/write access to the ISA visible state of the insertion point, and allow tools to express instrumentation logic in plain HIP.
-Luthier then compiles the hook into machine code while guaranteeing no conflict with the application state occurs.
-This makes hooks much more flexible and easier to work with compared to using LLVM's MIR builder API, and allows easier portability between different GPU architectures.
+Luthier then compiles the hook into machine code while guaranteeing the compiled code does not conflict with the application state.
+This makes hooks much more flexible and easier to work with compared to using LLVM's MIR builder API, and allows portability between different GPU architectures.

-## Implementation Details
+## Implementation Details and Lifetime of a Hook
-Under the hood, hooks are written as noinline device functions in HIP.
-During tool compilation, the clang compiler is asked to embedd the LLVM bitcode of the tool compilation module in the generated code object.
+Under the hood, hooks in a Luthier tool are written as `noinline` device functions in HIP.
+During compilation, the clang compiler is asked to also generate the LLVM bitcode of the tool device code and embedd it in all the HSA code objects in the tool's FAT binary using the option `-Xclang -fembed-bitcode=all`.

-During instrumentation, the HIP runtime loads the instrumentation code object as usual, which gives Luthier access to its storage ELF in host memory, and hence the LLVM bitcode of the tool through ROCr.
-Luthier then asks the `CodeObjectManager` to load the bitcode into an `llvm::Module`, which serves as a starting point for generating instrumented code.
-The LLVM Module is cached by the `CodeObjectManager` for future usage.
+During execution, the HIP runtime parses the HIP FAT binary of the tool and loads the necessary tool code object(s) via ROCr as usual.
+Luthier can then easily access the embedded LLVM bitcode of the tool code object by inspecting its storage ELF without requiring a dedicated loader.
+The `CodeObjectManager` in Luthier is tasked with loading the bitcode into an `llvm::Module`, which serves as a starting point for generating instrumented code.
+The LLVM Module is cached by the `CodeObjectManager` for future usage and is destroyed once the tool loaded code object's HSA executable is destroyed.

-It's important to emphasize that Luthier **does not** use the instrumentation functions already compiled by HIP, nor tries to lift it into LLVM MIR.
-Starting from the LLVM IR of the instrumentation code allows more flexibility, gives access to passes required by hooks including function inlining, generates stack frame objects which does not collide with the original kernel in case of spilling, and as we will demonstrate later, is easier to express register usage requirements once we get past the instruction selection stage.
+It's important to emphasize that Luthier **does not** use the instrumentation functions already compiled by HIP, nor tries to lift them into LLVM MIR.
+Starting from the LLVM IR of the instrumentation code compared to its lifted MIR version has the following benefits:

-This, however, does not undermine the importance of the tool code object loaded by the HIP/HSA runtime, since the code
-object:
-1. Serves as a convenient means for accessing the LLVM IR of the instrumentation code.
-2. Makes the HIP runtime initialize the static device variables defined by the tool writer to aggregate instrumentation results.
+1. LLVM IR is in SSA form and will be transformed to an SSA form of MIR in the code generation pipeline.
+The lifted MIR does no such thing.
+The SSA form of MIR, combined with the list of live physical registers at each instrumentation point, guides the register allocation pass to optimize its register usage and generate spill code when needed.
+2. LLVM IR can use the function inlining passes, which is not available as a Machine Function Passes in LLVM.
+This is important for hooks, as they are the inlined version of the device functions generated in the tool writing/ compilation stage.
+Inlining also eliminates any unnecessary stack access from the device function early on.
+3. LLVM IR contains the stack frame information of each function, which otherwise gets lost after the assembly is printed and is not trivial to recover by lifting into MIR.
+LLVM IR makes it easy to create stack objects in the instrumentation logic that avoid collision with the original kernel's stack.

+Note that although the text section of the tool loaded code object is not used by Luthier, it is still required for its device code to be fully compiled so that the HIP/HSA runtimes is forced to load it and initialize its static device variables for aggregating instrumentation results.

+An `InstrumentationTask` passed to Luthier specifies a list of instrumentation points as well as device hooks to be inserted at those points.
+The `CodeGenerator` will locate the device hooks inside the Module obtained from the tool's loaded code object, and performs a "deep copy" of them into a brand-new LLVM Module, which we call "instrumentation module".
+The "deep copy" operation first analyzes the IR instructions of all the hooks, and finds all Module components used by those instructions.
+Then any LLVM Functions used by the hooks will be deeply copied into the instrumentation module, and any used Global Variable will only be declared as external and not deeply copied over.
+This allows the ROCr runtime to correctly map the instrumented code to tool's static variables.
+If present, any debug and metadata information will also be copied over to the instrumentation module.

+For now all hooks in an instrumentation task must come from the same LLVM Module i.e. the same tool loaded code object.
+This is to ensure no collision of debug metadata from two separate file occurs.
+This requirement can be revisited in the future if needed.